 Appointment for Test

-Due to COVID-19 Blue Ridge Community College will be administering the placement test remotely.
-This means you can now take the placement test safely from your home.
+Blue Ridge Community College administers the placement test remotely.
 If you have concerns about your internet and technology capabilities please call (828)694-1800 and we can address your concerns.
 Please email firstname.lastname@example.org to schedule a testing time, verify your identity, and certify that you have read and agree to abide by the Academic Honesty Policy.

 Blue Ridge uses the NROC Assessment from EdReady, which is administered on a computer.
 The NROC Assessment consists of EdReady English and EdReady Math.
 Although the English and Math Assessments are not timed, it is highly recommended that students test for each area on separate days.